Revolutionary-Games/Thrive/doc/setup_instructions.md

 in your PATH for the scripts to find it.
 To do this create a link / rename the Godot editor executable to just `godot` or `godot.exe` if you are on Windows.
-Then you need to either add the folder where that executable is to your system PATH or move the executable (along the other Godot resources it needs) to a path that is already in PATH.
+Then you need to either add the folder where that executable is to your system PATH or move the executable (along with the other Godot resources it needs, i.e. the entire GodotSharp folder) to a path that is already in PATH.

 ### 7zip and zip